Zedxdxd/College/README.md

 # College projects

-Work done throughout college on different courses.
-These are from the courses that I passed last school years (none of these are from the current school year).
+Work done throughout my schooling in the School of Electrical Engineering, University of Belgrade.
+The projects that were done as a part of some course are all from the previous year.